-Infrared Thermography is an important part of the home inspection process.
+Infrared Thermography in Chattanooga is an important part of the home inspection process.
 It is critical that it is understood that infrared thermography measures temperature and not moisture.

 While many wet areas will be cooler this is not always true.
-Infrared does not replace a moisture meter.
+Infrared home inspection services do not replace a moisture meter.

-How much does infrared thermography cost when used in a home inspection?
+How much does infrared thermography in Chattanooga cost when used in a home inspection?

 Is infrared thermography necessary when performing a home inspection?

 Infrared thermography is not necessary to perform a home inspection.
 Infrared inspections are another valuable tool for the diagnoses of certain issues if it is used correctly and within the parameters of its limitations.
 An infrared camera is basically a very sophisticated thermometer that measures temperatures for multiple areas simultaneous.
 There are other ways to determine what infrared can tell you it just might take you a bit longer to get there.